fakeid30/BlackpearlFAQ/FAQ.md

 **A**: [Clicking here](https://blackpearl.biz/pearls/) you can check how many pearls you have, who the wealthiest user is, and all the pearls you have won or spent.

 ### Q: I just created a thread/post but can't see it posted.
-**A**: If you are a Registered user or lower anything you post will be waiting for approval from a Moderator.
+**A**: If you are a Registered User or lower anything you post will be waiting for approval from a Moderator.
 Once approved, the post will become available on the forum.

 ### Q: How long does it take to have a post approved on the forum?
 **A**: There isn't a specific time range for a post to be approved.
-Posts will be approved once a Moderator is available and goes through the posts that need approval.
+Posts will be accepted once a Moderator is available and goes through the posts that need approval.
 Usually, posts will not take more than 24 hours to be approved.

 ### Q: How does one add a picture to a post?
 Also, what image hosters I can use?
 **A**: You can do this by clicking on the [little image icon](https://uploaddeimagens.com.br/images/002/359/857/original/2019-09-19_181337.png?1568927759) at the post toolbar or using the hotkey `Ctrl+P`.
 If you are using [BBCode](https://blackpearl.biz/help/bb-codes/), you have to use the `[IMG]` tag.
 Example: `[IMG]https://hoster.com/image.png[/IMG]`.

-For that you need to use an image hoster.
+For that, you need to use an image hoster.
 We recommend [ImgBB](https://imgbb.com/), [imgur](https://imgur.com) or [PostImages](https://postimages.org/) but you can use any other, as long as it allows you to reach the original image link.
 Example: `https://hoster.com/image.png`.

 For Imgur, instead of copying the default link that they provide, go over the image and press the three-dot button.
 From there, select `Get Share Links` and copy the link that says `BBCode(Forums)`.
 After that, you can paste the link to your post, but be aware that it won't show image in edit mode.
-If you want to resize the image, then press the preview button and the image will be loaded in both the preview and edit mode.
+If you want to resize the image, then press the preview button, and the image will be loaded in both the preview and edit mode.

 ### Q: How do I add tags in a post?
 **A**: While creating a thread, you can add comma-separated tags in the Tags text box under the post's content.
 If you already created the post and want to add/edit tags, then you can click on the <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/3/33/Tags_font_awesome.svg/1024px-Tags_font_awesome.svg.png" alt="Tags Icon" width="25"/> under the thread's title and add/edit comma-separated tags.